Georgia

 3. Share (%) of women in decision making positions (as compared to men).

-The NAP will be undergo regular evaluations that will assess how delivery processes of the NAP’s strategic outcomes are led, how challenges are addressed and what best practices are to further build upon.
+The NAP will undergo regular evaluations that will assess how delivery processes of the NAP’s strategic outcomes are led, how challenges are addressed and what best practices are to further build upon.
 Based on the evaluations, if necessary, a set of amendments to further improve the NAP will be submitted to the Parliament of Georgia for approval.

 There is no specified or allocated budget, only notation of the source of funding (i.e. government/ donor organizations).